wellrestedphp/wellrested/docs/source/dependency-injection.rst

         }
     }

-By "protected" the ``fooHandler`` service, we are delaying the instantiation of the ``FooHandler``, the ``Bar``, and the ``Baz`` until the handler needs to be dispatched.
+By "protecting" the ``fooHandler`` service, we are delaying the instantiation of the ``FooHandler``, the ``Bar``, and the ``Baz`` until the handler needs to be dispatched.
 This works because we're not passing instance of ``FooHandler`` when we register this with a router, we're passing a function to it that does the instantiation on demand.

 .. _Pimple: https://pimple.symfony.com/